hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 Now that our code is variable, we need a way to pass in new configuration options.

-This is easy, we just extend what we already have:
+This is easy; we just extend what we already have:

     var config = {
         server: process.env.HOODIE_SERVER || "http://127.0.0.1:5984",